Clousbi/Clousbi/README.md

 ### Hi there, my name is Bianca but you can call me Clou👾
-- 🟢 From Brazil/Minas Gerais
+- 🟢 From Brazil/Minas Gerais.
-- 🟣 I’m currently learning HTML, CSS and JavaScript
+- 🟣 I’m currently learning HTML, CSS, JavaScript and C#.
-- 🔵 Pronouns: she/her
+- 🔵 Pronouns: she/her.

 <div align="center">
   <a href="https://github.com/Clousbi">